 When the theme is installed, you may go on to view a Live Preview of the theme.

-How To Switch WordPress Theme Or Activate A New One
+How To Switch to Or Activate A New theme in WordPress

 At this point, you should have carried out all the checks necessary to successfully switch themes and should have installed a selected theme.
 To switch theme, go to your admin dashboard, select Appearance, and then Themes.